AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

 .. py:method:: ImageSpec.get_int_attribute (name, defaultval=0)
                   ImageSpec.get_float_attribute (name, defaultval=0.0)
                   ImageSpec.get_string_attribute (name, defaultval="")
+                  ImageSpec.get_bytes_attribute (name, defaultval="")

     Retrieves a named metadata value from `extra_attribs`, if it is found and is of the given type; returns the default value (or a passed value) if not found.

+    For an attribute of type STRING, get_bytes_attribute in Python3 skips decoding the underlying C string as UTF-8 and returns a `bytes` object containing the raw byte string.

     Example: